HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 - All data presented here is based on a non-interactive, cold load.
 These values could start to look quite different after user interaction.
 - The pages are tested from servers in the US with no cookies set, so third-parties requested after opt-in are not included.
 This will especially affect pages hosted and predominantly served to countries in scope for the [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), or other similar legislation.
 - Only the home pages are tested.
 Other pages may have different third-party requirements.
-- Roughly 84% of all third-party domains by request volume have been identified and categorized.
-The remaining 16% fall into the _Other_ category.
+- Some of the lesser-used third-party domains are uncategorised into the _unknown_ category.
+As part of this analysis we submitted more categories for the top used domains to improve this data set.

 Learn more about our [methodology](./methodology).